Blair Grubb

-History and career
+Early life and education

 Grubb was born in Baltimore, Maryland, on January 21, 1954, and grew up in the then rural Carroll County of Maryland.
-The son of an electrician, Dr Grubb grew up in very modest surroundings and began working full-time as an electrician and sign maker starting at the age of 14 years, and continued to do so until his mid-twenties.
+The son of an electrician, he grew up in very modest surroundings and began working full-time as an electrician and sign maker starting at the age of 14 years, and continued to do so until his mid-twenties.
 He graduated from South Carroll High School in 1972, and later earned a BA in biologic sciences from the University of Maryland, Baltimore County (UMBC) in 1976.
 He earned a Medical degree from the Universidad Central del Este in the Dominican Republic in 1980.
 He then completed a medical residency at the Greater Baltimore Medical Center, where he also served as chief medical resident.
 While doing a rotation in cardiology at the Johns Hopkins Hospital he became interested in cardiac electrophysiology after watching some of the first human defibrillator implants.
+He thereafter completed fellowships in both cardiology and clinical cardiac electrophysiology at the Pennsylvania State University's Milton S. Hershey Medical Center in Hershey, Pennsylvania.

+Career

-He thereafter completed fellowships in both cardiology and clinical cardiac electrophysiology at the Pennsylvania State University's Milton S. Hershey Medical Center in Hershey, Pennsylvania(4).
-Grubb then joined the faculty of the Medical College of Ohio (later renamed the University of Toledo Medical Center) as an assistant professor of medicine in 1988, where he initiated the institution's cardiac electrophysiology program.
+Grubb joined the faculty of the Medical College of Ohio (later renamed the University of Toledo Medical Center) as an assistant professor of medicine in 1988, where he initiated the institution's cardiac electrophysiology program.
 He became an associate professor of medicine and pediatrics in 1993, and was elevated to a full professor of medicine and pediatrics in 1999.